YassWorks/Malicious-MCP-Server/README.md

-# MCP Server Security: Understanding the Sampling Risk ⚠️
+# How MCP Servers can become Malicious ⚠️

 When examining the advanced capabilities of Model Context Protocol (MCP) servers, the "sampling" feature presents a significant security consideration that deserves careful attention.
 This feature fundamentally shifts control over prompts from the MCP client to the MCP server, creating potential attack vectors that users should understand.